Quick access: Medallists | Nominations | Movies | Other Awards

 Background & History

-The BSDB have taken the decision to award a new annual medal, the Cheryll Tickle Medal, which will be awarded to a mid-career, female scientist for her outstanding achievements in the field of Developmental Biology.
-The first medal will be awarded at the 2016 BSDB Spring Meeting, where the recipient will present the Cheryll Tickle Award Lecture.
+The Cheryll Tickle Medal is awarded annually to a mid-career, female scientist for their outstanding achievements in the field of Developmental Biology.
+The first medal was awarded in 2016.
+The recipient presents the Cheryll Tickle Award Lecture at the annual BSDB spring meeting.
 BSDB members are invited to nominate suitable candidates.

 The Cheryll Tickle medal was designed by Andreas Prokop and Megan Davey in discussion with Cheryll Tickle.
 It depicts the famous digit aberrations that occur upon transplantation / manipulation of the zone of polarizing activity (ZPA) or implantation of beads soaked in retinoic acid or sonic hedgehog (for details see Towers & Tickle, 2009, Int J Dev Biol 53, 805ff).
 Cheryll performed much of this work in chick as illustrated by the feather on the medal’s flip side, which also shows the typical tool set required for experimental operations and the BSDB logo depicting in ovo development from egg to embryo.